zhuman/Resource-Manager/README.md

 * Extract files to one folder.
 * Extract from list of paths.
 * Entries details as JSON.
+* Exctract PNG with compression.
+* Extract PNG as WEBP.

 **Other:**
 * Comparison of BAR archives.
 * Create BAR archive from files and folders.

-**(x) Currently the application does not include the following features:**
-* Converting DDT <- TGA (it is recommended to use [Photoshop Plugin by kangcliff](http://aoe3.heavengames.com/cgi-bin/forums/display.cgi?action=ct&f=14,39229,,10)).

 ## Latest Changes

-### Version 0.4.6
+### Version 0.4.7
-* The hash of the contents of the bar file is calculated when opened.
-This may increase the opening time.
-* Added XML<->XMB<->JSON conversion.
+* Added TGA -> DDT conversion.
-* Removed the option to extract PNG as BMP, which was used to extract portrait icons without a transparent part.
-It has been replaced with a more convenient option that does not change the file format and allows you to choose the overlay color.
+* Added the option to extract PNG images in WEBP format.
+* Added the option to compress PNG images when extracting.
+* Fixed a bug with color overlay on portrait images.
+* Fixed a bug with storing extraction settings.

 ## Screenshots